serhiisol/ngx-auth/README.md

 ### After login redirect to the interrupted URL

-The `ProtectedGuard` has a property `lastInterruptedURL` which stores the URL that was requested before the user is redirected to the login page.
+The `AuthService` has a property `lastInterruptedURL` which stores the URL that was requested before the user is redirected to the login page.
 This property can be used in order to redirect the user to the originally requested page after he logs in.
 E.g. in your `login.component.ts`:

 ```ts
 @Component({